 (2) Estimated solely for purposes of calculating the amount of the registration fee pursuant to Rule 457(o) under the Securities Act, based upon the average of the high and low sales prices of the registrant's Ordinary Shares as reported on the Tel Aviv Stock Exchange, or TASE, on , 2021.
-Share prices in New Israeli Shekels are translated (solely for the purpose of calculating the registration fee) using the rate of NIS to \$1.00, the representative rate of exchange as of , 2021 as published by the Bank of Israel.
+Share prices in New Israeli Shekels are translated (solely for the purpose of calculating the registration fee) using the rate of NIS to \$1.00, the representative rate of exchange as of Israel.